 The explicit form of the many-body state provides a rigorous mathematical definition of concepts such as coherent and incoherent excitons.
 In particular, coherent excitons are quantum superpositions of ground state and pure exciton states, whereas incoherent excitons are exciton states that are dressed by a phonon cloud (exciton-polaron).

 Below gap optical excitations generate coherent excitons, and hence G-X and X-X coherence.
 Phonon-induced dephasing suppresses G-X coherence and converts X-X coherence into a coherence between incoherent excitons.
 For the investigated model the X$^{\rm inc}$-X$^{\rm inc}$ coherence is resistant to phonon-induced dephasing and persists indefinitely.
-Quantum beats in the incoherent regime have been reported in carrier populations and TR-ARPES signal.
+Our simulations show that this coherence generate quantum beats in the so called incoherent regime (zero excitonic polarization) in both carrier populations and TR-ARPES signal.

 Although the investigated model is a simplification of the first-principles Hamiltonian of real semiconductors, it correctly captures key universal features, such as the the formation of coherent excitons and their subsequent decay into incoherent (bright and dark) excitons.
-Our results indicate that the X$^{\rm inc}$-X$^{\rm inc}$ coherence might decay on a timescale significantly longer than that of the excitonic coherences considered to date.
+The infinite lifetime of the X$^{\rm inc}$-X$^{\rm inc}$ coherence is obvioulsy an artifact of the simplifications inherent in the model Hamiltonian.
+Specifically, it results from the fact that the exciton wave functions are independent of the center-of-mass momentum, and the electron-phonon coupling depends only on the momentum transfer.
+Furthermore, we are here discarding intervalley scatterings as well as relaxation toward lower energy dark excitons.
+Nonetheless, for systems with lowest energy excitons localized in one valley, the inclusion of the aforementioned effects are only weakly detrimental.
+Our results highlight that the X$^{\rm inc}$–X$^{\rm inc}$ coherence evolves on a different timescale than the excitonic coherences studied to date, and it may be significantly longer.
 The long-lived (several picoseconds) coherence observed in time-resolved optical experiments~\cite{bar-ad_absorption_1991,sim_ultrafast_2018,trifonov_exciton_2020} may be explained in this context.
 Learning how to control and manipulate excitonic coherence could also enable the exploration of exciton-driven Floquet matter for quantum technology.

 \acknowledgments